 Under these circumstances, the IRCM, will disclose requested data.
-However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.
+However, the Data Protection Officer will ensure the request is legitimate, seeking confirmation from the Board and from the company’s legal advisers, where necessary.

 The IRCM aims to ensure that individuals are aware that their data is being processed and that they understand: